osquery/foundation/docs/office-hours/20200414_meeting_notes.md

 Developer Account is a DUNS number.
 Last week we finally got one.

-There's a brief waiting period, and the next steps are to submit to apple for a organziational cert.
+There's a brief waiting period, and the next steps are to submit to apple for a organizational cert.
 Apple has some programs for OSS and non-profits, this may not have a fee.

 See: https://developer.apple.com/support/membership-fee-waiver/